 What does our School Council do?

-- Collects the views of your class and passing them on to other committees.
+- Collect the views of your class and passes them on to other committees.

 - Letting your class know what goes on in the meetings you attend.